pzfreo/chelli-site/about.md

 Paul Fremantle is the craftsman behind Chelli Strings.

-Before studying to make stringed instruments, Paul was a successful entrepreneur and technical lead in the enterprise software industry.
 Paul is currently studying historic instrument making at [<span style="text-decoration: underline;">West Dean College</span>](https://www.westdean.ac.uk).

 The ethos of our making is that musical instruments become living things at the hands of musicians.
 This transformation is the heart of the relationship between musician and instrument.